Social Trend Hook Lyrics Prompts: 10 Algorithm-Friendly Templates

 • Trend format on line 1: chorus line 1 starts with "POV: you just"

-• Concrete completion: line 2 must be a specific image, not an abstract feeling
+• Concrete completion: line 2 is a specific image, not an abstract feeling

 • One twist: line 3 is the small payoff or reversal